Submit Article

 How Did the Court Analyse the Issues?

-Hantong’s argument sought to narrow the operation of clause 35 by asserting that there was no “dispute” requiring arbitration.
-The court rejected this approach by relying on the Court of Appeal’s guidance in Tjong Very Sumito v Antig Investments Pte Ltd [2009] SGCA 41 (“Tjong”).
-In Tjong, V K Rajah JA emphasised that the International Arbitration Act (Cap 143A) is geared towards minimising court involvement in matters the parties have agreed to submit to arbitration.
-Concurrent arbitration and court proceedings should be avoided except where the court is lending “curial assistance” to the arbitral process.
+The court relied heavily on the Court of Appeal’s decision in Tjong Very Sumito v Antig Investments Pte Ltd [2009] SGCA 41 ("Tjong").
+In that case, V K Rajah JA had clarified that the International Arbitration Act is designed to minimize court involvement in matters that parties have agreed to submit to arbitration.
+Tan Lee Meng J quoted Tjong at [29], noting that concurrent arbitration and court proceedings are to be avoided.
+The court emphasized that the word "dispute" must be interpreted broadly.

 What Was the Outcome?